daily-demos/breakout-rooms/README.md

 ## Getting Started

+This demo is intended to be used with a `private` Daily [room](https://docs.daily.co/reference/rest-api/rooms/config#privacy).
+This helps avoid participants joining the room from external links (i.e. not within the breakout room app.)

-This demo requires a `private` Daily [room](https://docs.daily.co/reference/rest-api/rooms/config#privacy), this can be done via Daily's [REST API](https://docs.daily.co/reference/rest-api/rooms/create-room) or the [Daily dashboard](https://dashboard.daily.co/rooms/create)
+To create a new private room, use either the Daily [REST API](https://docs.daily.co/reference/rest-api/rooms/create-room) or the [Daily dashboard](https://dashboard.daily.co/rooms/create)."

 1. Installing the dependencies